CMD: a framework for Context-aware Model self-Detoxification: Preliminary Study

-We conduct the preliminary studies with three prevalent open-sourced models, including GPT2-XL~\cite{radford2019language}, LLaMA-7B~\cite{touvron2023llama} and Alpaca-7B~\cite{taori2023alpaca}.
-For detoxification tasks, we select three representative approaches, including the decoding-time adaptation method DExperts~\cite{liu2021dexperts} and Gedi~\cite{krause2020gedi}, domain-adaptive training method SGEAT\footnote{We utilize GPT2-XL model as the backbone for SGEAT.}~\cite{wang2022exploring} as well as the post-processing method ParaDetox~\cite{logacheva2022paradetox} As for evaluation, we select two benchmarks, including \textsc{RealToxicityPrompts}~(RTP) dataset~\cite{gehman2020realtoxicityprompts} that contains toxic prompts inducing models to generate harmful language, and \textsc{JigSaW Toxic Comment}~(JigSaw) dataset\footnote{\url{https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge}} for toxicity classification.
-Then, we evaluate the toxicity of generations with PerspectiveAPI\footnote{\url{www.perspectiveapi.org}, accessed 11, 2022 } and calculate Perplexity~(PPL) and semantic similarity~(SIM)~\cite{reimers2019sentence} scores to reflect the discourse coherence and semantic consistency, respectively.
-More details about data processing and evaluation metrics can be referred to the appendix.
+We utilize three LLMs~(GPT2-XL~\cite{radford2019language}, LLaMA2-7B~\cite{touvron2023llama}, and Mistral-7B-Instruct~\cite{jiang2023mistral}) and three representative detoxification approaches~(output-intervention methods DExperts~\cite{liu2021dexperts} and Gedi~\cite{krause2020gedi} that manipulate the output distribution, and trainable method SGEAT~\cite{wang2022exploring} that fine-tunes model on the detoxification dataset\footnote{All detoxification methods adopt GPT2-XL as backbone.}) for preliminary study.
+For evaluation, we utilize \textsc{RealToxicityPrompts}~(RTP) dataset~\cite{gehman2020realtoxicityprompts} that contains toxic prompts to induce models generation with toxic text and \textsc{JigSaW Toxic Comment}~(JigSaw) dataset\footnote{\url{https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge}} for toxic classification.
+We evaluate the toxicity of model outputs with PerspectiveAPI\footnote{\url{www.perspectiveapi.org}, accessed 11, 2022.} and apply Perplexity~(PPL) as well as semantic similarity~(SIM)~\cite{reimers2019sentence} to reflect the coherence and the input-output semantic consistency, respectively.